manasa7958/Projects/ps4b/Readme-ps4.md

 In part B I particularly struggled with creating the Missing Symbol Test.
 In addition to problems with the test, I also had memory allocation problems that caused all new tests in the actual Sokoban assignment to fail.
 In order to fix this I had to change the memory allocation and access.
 I initially had the board stored as a vector string which was most likely the reason memory was violated inside of the isWon() funtion and the reset() function.
 In order to rectify this problem I changed the vecyor string to use the grid vector instead.

 ### Extra Credit
-Anything special you did.
-This is required to earn bonus points.
+I added a victory fanfare that plays when the game is won by the user.
+In order to use the sf::SoundBuffer and sf::Sound founction I first ahd to add the #include <SFML/Audio.hpp> header.
+I then loaded the sound in my main.cpp file, and check to see if the game is won.
+If the game is won and the sound hasn't already been played then the victory sound needs to be played.
+I also set the playSound to be false if the game is reset so that the sound will stop and play again if the player wins after reseting the game.

 ## Acknowledgements
-https://www.sfml-dev.org/documentation/3.0.0/ - referred to the documentation for SFMl when writing functions. https://www.google.com/search?client=safari&rls=en&q=functions+in+algorithm+library+c%2B%2B&ie=UTF-8&oe=UTF-8 - used to figure out what algorithm library functions to use
+https://www.sfml-dev.org/documentation/3.0.0/ - referred to the documentation for SFMl when writing functions https://www.google.com/search?client=safari&rls=en&q=functions+in+algorithm+library+c%2B%2B&ie=UTF-8&oe=UTF-8 - used to figure out what algorithm library functions to use https://mixkit.co/free-sound-effects/win/ - downloaded victory audio from here
-If you used images or other resources than the ones provided, list them here.

 Kenney Sokoban Pack (CC0): https://kenney.nl/assets/sokoban